You are here

 Peer Review and Mentoring Grant

-The Peer Review and Mentoring Grant (PRMG) program provides support for the development of mentoring programs and peer assistance per Wisconsin Administrative Code PI 34.
+The Peer Review and Mentoring Grant (PRMG) program supports the development of mentoring programs and peer assistance per Wisconsin Administrative Code PI 34.
 As required by PI 34, Wisconsin school districts must provide mentoring and ongoing professional learning opportunities for educators during their first three years in the profession.

 megaphone icon